MicrosoftDocs/azure-docs/articles/virtual-machines/disks-use-storage-explorer-managed-disks.md

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Windows VMs :heavy_check_mark: Flexible scale sets :heavy_check_mark: Uniform scale sets

-Storage Explorer 1.10.0 enables users to upload, download, and copy managed disks, as well as create snapshots.
+Azure Storage Explorer enables users to upload, download, and copy managed disks, as well as create snapshots.
 Because of these additional capabilities, you can use Storage Explorer to migrate data from on-premises to Azure, and migrate data across Azure regions.

 ## Prerequisites